davenew/skype-docs/Skype/Trusted-Application-API/docs/RegistrationInAzureActiveDirectory.md

 ## Register your application with Azure AD

-Sign in to the Classic Azure Management Portal, then do the following:
+Sign in to the Azure Management Portal, then do the following:

 1. Click the **Azure Active Directory** tab in the left column and select the directory linked to your Skype for Business subscription.